 Before confirming any hiring, check whether the housemaid you are evaluating can do the jobs you want her to do as you want her to do.
-Will she washes clothes by hand if needed, will she come at the time you need her, can she do dusting as needed etc.
+Will she wash clothes by hand if needed, will she come at the time you need her, can she do dusting as needed, etc.

 Also, if she is lacking something, is that trainable?
 For example, if she chops vegetables in a way different than what you want, you may be able to train her, but if she talks very loudly, you may not be able to change that fast enough.
 A good practice is to pay for the trail in case you are not hiring the maid.

-Do not hire if the maid chews tobacco, spits or throws garbage
+Do not hire if the candidate chews tobacco, spits or throws garbage

 outside the window or behind furniture during the trial.
 Simply reject them.